Members Handbook

 Bringing Guests to the Tennis Club:

-Please note that only one guest per member can play at any one time.
-That guest can only play at the club three times in total (irrespective of which member invites) in the membership year (1 April to 31st March).
-Members are reminded that it is their responsibility to ensure that their guest must follow the Club’s court etiquette and tennis rules, i.e. the guest must wear non marking trainers, etc.
+Guests can only play at the club 5 times in total (irrespective of which member invites) in the membership year (1 April to 31st March).
+Members are reminded that it is their responsibility to ensure that their guest follows the Club’s court etiquette and tennis rules, i.e. the guest must wear non-marking trainers, etc.

 Club Policies, Complaints, Resolution of Conflict and Welfare Officer details: